Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-increase-accuracy/index.md

 Besides the difficulty in representing the features of small objects, there's another reason why you might observe low mAP in small object detection, which is the use of IoU-based loss.
 For small objects, IoU is not a good metric to measure performance because small discrepancies in the predictions can often lead to large variations in loss, making the training less stable.
 You can read [this article](https://deci.ai/blog/small-object-detection-challenges-and-solutions/) by Deci AI for a more detailed explanation on why that's the case.
 It also discusses why mAP50-95 isn't appropriate for measuring the performance of a detector on small objects.

 A better target while training an object detector to detect small objects is the distance between the centers of the predicted and ground-truth boxes.
 This makes the loss less sensitive to the predicted box not accurately "hugging" the object, which is not a big deal for small objects as the difference is visually negligible.
 There is a simple trick that can be used to do this with YOLOv8, which I will explain in the next few sections.
-The whole code can be found in this [Colab notebook](https://colab.research.google.com/drive/1TMiwfu1WPzCPxlW8c4ontN9iyzzTHUH3?usp=sharing).
+The whole code can be found in the Colab notebook.

 ## An Example: TT100K Dataset
 TT100K dataset is a large-scale dataset for traffic sign detection and classification made available by the Tencent Lab at Tsinghua University.
 Since it involves detecting traffic signs, it naturally consists of a lot of small objects.
 This makes it suitable for testing our theory.
 I won't be using the whole dataset here (since I don't have a GPU to run it for that long), and instead, I will be using the one from [Roboflow](https://universe.roboflow.com/traffic-7yixa/traffic-signs-gagqf) that has about 20k images.
 We will first train a normal YOLOv8n model to test our mileage.
 I only ran it for just 10 epochs because Colab's generosity ends too quickly for me to do anything more: